aws/aws-k8s-tester/README.md

 aws-k8s-tester eks create cluster --path ./aws-k8s-tester-eks.yaml
 ```

-This will create an EKS cluster with ALB Ingress Controller (takes about 20 minutes).
+This will create an EKS cluster with a worker node (takes about 20 minutes).

 Once cluster is created, check cluster state using AWS CLI: